Prosper Loans Reviews

 How is Prosper Different from Factoring Companies?

 Prosper is not an invoice finance company, utilized by B2B entities looking for small business funding.
 Rather, it facilitates personal loans utilizing its technology platforms to match borrowers with appropriate creditors.
 During an invoice factoring transaction, businesses obtain capital infusions by selling off the rights to collect on accounts receivable.
 The important distinction is that accounts receivable factoring does not incur debt, since it’s classified as an asset sale.
+Asset based lending is a loan, although the terms are used interchangeably.

 Further, Prosper finances entrepreneurs who aren’t covered by factoring companies.
 Startup capital is a more expensive funding option for new ventures.
 Traditional ‘factors’ serve the needs of cash flow and net working capital strapped businesses with a high percentage of credit sales such as construction, food manufacturing, transportation or oil and gas operations.